riscv-software-src/riscv-perf-model/fusion/FSL.md

 }
 ```

-Note both the later two case can be made equivalent by construction of
+Note both the later two cases can be made equivalent by construction of
 the equivalent constraints in the clause.

+Now in both cases the transformation expresses a fusion operation for
+zero extention of the common rd register by the common constant.

 ```
 g1 = g2